Building Fact Fluency: A Toolkit for Addition & Subtraction

 If you have questions about purchasing, please click here.

-Help students learn their math facts by developing deep, conceptual understanding and procedural fluency with Building Fact Fluency: A Toolkit for Addition & Subtraction by math specialist, Graham Fletcher.
+Help students learn their math facts by developing deep, conceptual understanding and procedural fluency with Building Fact Fluency: A Toolkit for Addition & Subtraction by math specialist Graham Fletcher and math coach and editor Tracy Johnston Zager.
 This comprehensive toolkit provides everything a teacher needs to help students develop number sense on the way to fluency— from cards, games, and videos to online resources, a facilitator’s guide, and hundreds of highly- engaging activities and tasks.

 Sign up here and we'll send you news and updates.